-Still, guilds provide a roadmap for developing interconnected ecosystems, which may reduce our workload and yield more harvests.
+Still, guilds provide a roadmap for developing interconnected ecosystems, which may reduce our workload and increase yield over time.

 The goal of the guild is to underplant a central element, such as a fruit or nut tree, with plants that are highly useful, multifunctional, and that might naturally be found growing together.

-For example, underplantings in a guild might include plants that fertilize, repel pests, attract beneficial insects, create mulch, and suppress grass.
+For example, under-plantings in a guild might include plants that fertilize, repel pests, attract beneficial insects, create mulch, and suppress grass, and more.

 The general idea is to take advantage of the benefits of plants to reduce cost, labor, and the need to import materials.

-How you plant a guild will depend on your space—whether you have several acres or less than half an acre, for example.
-On larger properties there may be space to build a large guild under an expansive, 70-foot tall nut tree, while on smaller properties the central element will likely be something smaller, such as a dwarf fruit tree or berry bush.
+How you plant a fruit tree guild depends on your space—whether you have several acres or less than half an acre, for example.
+In larger spaces, you could develop a large guild under an expansive, 70-foot tall nut tree.

-If you would like to build a guild, choose a central element that is appropriately sized for your property.
-Fruit and nut trees can be linked together in a grouping, underplanting them all with guilds.
-Toby Hemenway, author of Gaia’s Garden: A Guide to Home-Scale Permaculture, would call this a “superguild.”
-I can also be called a food forest.
+To start, choose a central element that is appropriately sized for your space.
+Consider linking together fruit and nut tree guilds.
+Toby Hemenway, author of Gaia’s Garden: A Guide to Home-Scale Permaculture, calls this a “superguild.”
+It could also be called a food forest.

-I like to call it an orchard on steroids!
+I sometimes refer to a grouping of fruit tree guilds as an orchard on steroids!
 Check out the 2-hour film The Permaculture Orchard: Beyond Organic for more inspiration.

-This “superguild” could be created in the shape of a long hedgerow, which I discuss in how to plant a hedgerow.
+A ‘superguild’ might take the shape of a linear hedgerow, which I discuss in my article how to plant a hedgerow.

 The Apple Tree Guild Example